MistyCommunity/Documentation/src/content/docs/reference/rest.md

 ## Audio

 Want Misty to say something different or play a special tune when she recognizes someone?
 You can save your own audio files to Misty and control what she plays.

-### GetListOfAudioClips
-Lists the default system audio files currently stored on Misty.

-Note that you can use the `GetListOfAudioFiles` command to list all audio files on the robot (system files and user uploads).

-Endpoint: GET &lt;robot-ip-address&gt;/api/audio/clips

-Parameters
-- None

-Return Values
-* Result (array) - Returns an array of audio file information.
-Each item in the array contains the following:
-   * Name (string) - The name of the audio file.
-   * userAddedAsset (boolean) - If `true`, the audio file was added by the user.
-If `false`, the file is one of Misty's default audio files. **Note:** `GetListOfAudioClips` should always return `false`.

 ### GetListOfAudioFiles
 Lists all audio files (default system files and user-uploaded files) currently stored on Misty.